-- MUST register their vehicle if planning on parking on campus.
-This must happen every year. - Parking permits must be prominently displayed at ALL times - No parking on Adams Street - No parking in teacher/visitor section - Seniors, who have paid to decorate a site, may park in their painted spot, no one else is allowed to park here.
-ONLY the senior who paid for the spot, they may not designate someone else to park in their paid spot

-• All other students must park in the available student parking spots, not the staff parking lot • Students must park responsibly, drive responsibly & in their designated area.
+- A parking permit must be purchased (\$15 for painted Senior spots and \$10 for all others) - MUST register their vehicle if planning on parking on campus.
+This must happen every year. - Parking permits must be prominently displayed, from the rear view mirror, at ALL times - No parking on Adams Street - No parking in teacher/visitor section - Seniors, who have paid to decorate a site and have had their designed approved, may park in their painted spot, no one else is allowed to park here.
+ONLY the senior who paid for the spot, they may not designate someone else to park in their paid spot - All other students must park in the available student parking spots, not the staff parking lot - Students must park responsibly, drive responsibly & in their designated area.
 Failure to do so may result in fines of \$25 for the first offense and \$50 for the second offense.
-Parking privilege may be revoked if offenses continue.

-- Repeat offenders will not be able to park on school campus - Students may park in the high school parking lot at their own risk - The school district is not liable for any vandalism, damage or theft that occurs while cars are parked on school grounds.
+Parking privilege may be revoked if offenses continue. - Repeat offenders will not be able to park on school campus - Students may park in the high school parking lot at their own risk - The school district is not liable for any vandalism, damage or theft that occurs while cars are parked on school grounds.